codefellows-seattle-javascript-401d19/36-full-stack-crud/lab-rob/backend/README.md

 When executed, starts the server.

-### episode-mock.js
+### expense-mock.js

 Exports an object with three methods.

-1. `episodeMock.create()` has an arity of zero and adds a mock show and episode to the database.
+1. `expenseMock.create()` has an arity of zero and adds a mock category and expense to the database.
-1. `episodeMock.createMany(number)` has an arity of one and adds a mock show and a given number of mock episodes to the database.
+1. `expenseMock.createMany(number)` has an arity of one and adds a mock category and a given number of mock expenses to the database.
-1. `episodeMock.remove()` has an arity of zero and removes all episodes from the database and the mock show.
+1. `expenseMock.remove()` has an arity of zero and removes all expenses from the database and the mock category.

-### show-mock.js
+### category-mock.js

 Exports an object with two methods.

-1. `showMock.create()` has an arity of zero and adds a mock show to the database.
+1. `categoryMock.create()` has an arity of zero and adds a mock category to the database.
-1. `episodeMock.createMany(number)` has an arity of one and adds a mock show and a given number of mock episodes to the database.
+1. `expenseMock.createMany(number)` has an arity of one and adds a mock category and a given number of mock expenses to the database.
-1. `showMock.remove()` has an arity of zero and removes all shows from the database.
+1. `categoryMock.remove()` has an arity of zero and removes all categories from the database.

 ### setup.js